 Localist offers several tools to help you classify your events.
-Namely Landing Pages, Filters, Keywords and Tags, each of which serve a distinct purpose on your calendar.
-We’ll get into more detail soon, but here’s a 1-sentence summary for each:
+Namely Landing Pages, Filters, Keywords, and Tags–each of which serve a distinct purpose on your calendar.
+We’ll get into more detail soon, but here’s a one-sentence summary for each:

 - Landing Pages: These work best for showcasing a particular host and their events.

 Ex: Black Box Theatre, Glee Club, Anthropology Department

 - Filters: We built these to be a quick-access tool, so be sure your filter list is self-explanatory and user-centric.

 - Tags and Keywords: Add these free text labels to events that fall into temporary or ultra-specific categories–if it doesn’t warrant a landing page or filter, it probably makes sense as a tag or keyword.